STRML/backbone.queryRouter/README.md

 var QueryAwareRouter = Backbone.Router.extend({

   // Normal routes definition - this is unchanged.
+  // Normal routes are fired before queryRoutes.
   routes: {
     'books/:bookID': 'viewBook',
     'albums/:songNumber': 'viewSong'
   },

   // QueryRoutes are defined here.
+They are fired after normal routes.
-They are defined in the format:
+  // They are defined in the format:
   // {String} keys : {String} handlerName
   queryRoutes: {
     // Here you can specify which keys you want to listen to.